 Science and Coordination

-The research direction taken by the Northeast Climate Adaptation Science Center (NE CSC) is guided by the NE CASC Strategic Science Agenda for 2013-2018.
+The research direction taken by the Northeast Climate Adaptation Science Center (NE CASC) is guided by the NE CASC Strategic Science Agenda for 2013-2018.
 This document describes the role and interactions of the NE CASC among its partners and stakeholders, clarifies the responsibilities of the Center to its partners, defines a context for climate impacts in the NE CASC region, and establishes the science priorities that the Center will address through research.

 In developing the Strategic Science Agenda, the NE CASC received advice and guidance from its Stakeholder Advisory Committee.
 The NE CASC also periodically receives guidance from a panel of technical reviewers that assists with independent scientific review of projects comprising the NE CASC research program.

 The NE CASC has identified seven priority science themes that will drive the CASC's regional science program: